The Cost of Sizing a Ring Larger vs Smaller, What is Involved?

 Channel settings are notorious for going out of alignment in the sizing process.
 This is especially true when sizing rings up or down by more than a couple of sizes.
 A good jeweler can deal with this.

 This could involve un-setting some or all of your gemstones.
 Once the un-setting of gemstones is done, then the sizing is done and then the needed work done to restore the integrity of your channel setting.
-At this point at the new size the gem re-setting of your gemstones is done.
+At this point the re-setting of your gemstones is done.
 You may need to pay for broken gemstones from this process.

 Range of cost to handle channel setting ring work beyond sizing: $25 to $200.

 As you can see, there are as many factors to consider when sizing a ring larger as there are when determining what you’ll pay when going out to dinner at a nice restaurant.
-Keep in mind, we have more to go over next week!
-Namely sizing a ring smaller and what is involved in that!
+Check out my post on sizing a ring smaller and what is involved in that!

 More in the cost of sizing rings series: